 Carrots, peanuts, kumara, potatoes, poultry, pork, fish, eggs, green peas, soya beans, whole grains, bananas, and avocados.

 Iodine is an essential nutrient required for the production of your thyroid hormones.
 The thyroid gland is a butterfly-shaped organ located in the base of your neck, that releases hormones that regulate the reproductive function, as well as our metabolism, temperature and much more.

 Women have increased iodine demands throughout pregnancy, so having enough iodine preconception is a must!
-Iodine deficiency is common in New Zealand, so we’d recommend eating foods rich in iodine and supplementing with a high quality source such as BePure Prenatal Nurture to ensure your levels are optimal.
+Iodine deficiency is common in New Zealand, so we’d recommend eating foods rich in iodine and supplementing with a high quality source such as BePure Mum's One to ensure your levels are optimal.

 What to eat?

 Probiotics are also essential for healthy fertility.
 This is because you want to ensure that your microbiome is full of beneficial bacteria for your own health and for when you want to make babies.

 Babies are born with a completely sterile gut and they culture their beneficial gut bacteria from what the receive from their mother when passing through the birth canal and from nursing in the months afterward.

 BePure Two Probiotic contains 19 strains of beneficial bacteria to promote a healthy birth canal in the mother and ensure that your baby will get a good dose of probiotics to set up their microbiome giving them the best start in life.